mulesoft-labs/snakeyaml/README.md

 ##YAML parser and emitter for Java

-This is the official [SnakeYAML] mirror for those who prefer to use GIT.
+This repository is outdated.
+Please do not use it.

 Since the [hg-git] plug-in does not allow to easily merge commits between the repositopries, this mirror will be closed.
 The details are here: